catheg88/yep/notes.md

 bugs:
--error validation on form and controller for update -update form: starts out with the correct yepp/nope toggled, but if you click into the field, it always changes to nope
+-error validation on form and controller for update -update form: starts out with the correct yepp/nope toggled, but if you click into the field, it always changes to nope -change the nav bar to remove the search by cuisine stuff